-In order to assess uncertain tax positions, we analyze each individual entity's uncertain income tax positions concerning transfer pricing on a regular basis, which were primarily concerned with sales activities conducted among the subsidiaries and the consolidated VIEs that had different income tax rates (ranging from nil to 25%) and the amount of taxes that could have been paid additionally, in aggregation, had those sales activities were conducted among the subsidiaries and the consolidated VIEs without any preferential income tax rates.
+In order to assess uncertain tax positions, we analyze each individual entity's uncertain income tax positions concerning transfer pricing on a regular basis, which were primarily concerned with sales activities conducted among the subsidiaries and the VIEs that had different income tax rates (ranging from nil to 25%) and the amount of taxes that could have been paid additionally, in aggregation, had those sales activities were conducted among the subsidiaries and the VIEs without any preferential income tax rates.
 When such potential impact is identified, we recognize 100% of the calculated income tax exposure as an income tax expense and other tax liabilities.

 We evaluate each uncertain tax position (including the potential application of interest and penalties) based on the technical merits, and measure the unrecognized benefits associated with the tax positions.
-As of June 30, 2021 and 2022 we had RMB12.1 million and RMB13.5 million of unrecognized tax benefits that if recognized would affect the annual effective tax rate.
+As of June 30, 2022 and 2023 we had RMB13.5 million and RMB13.8 million of unrecognized tax benefits that if recognized would affect the annual effective tax rate.